bartbroere/toledger/README.md

 banks to be added.

-Currently this library is only known to work with the export files of ING Bank (NL), but extending it for similar CSV exports should be trivial.
+Currently this library is only known to work with the export files of ING Bank (NL) and Bitstamp, but extending it for similar CSV exports should be trivial.

 ```
 Usage: